Configure Kubernetes Cluster Connection Details

 After you save and activate the configured connection details, you can see them listed on the Cloud Platform, Tools & Technologies screen.

-With this, you are all set to connect with your Kubernetes cluster from within the Lazsa Platform.
+With this, you are all set to connect with your Kubernetes cluster from within the Calibo Accelerate platform.
 You can select this cluster when you deploy your tech stack.
 You may want to configure the next tool required for your product development.

 What's next?
 Configure Source Code Repository Connection Details |